E-t0m/tibtasmo/README.md

 # tibtasmo
-download tibber prices and set tasmota timers
+download tibber prices, set tasmota timers, write prices to volkszähler

-this scripts are intended to run hourly by cron
+the scripts are intended to run hourly by cron, tibber_2_vz should run every minute